BartzikWebdesign/wp-event-organiser-extended-admin-interface/README.md

 ![Edit booking details](/img/screenshots/wp-event-organiser-extended-admin-interface_4.png)

+## Features
+* Administrators are given the opportunity to reserve tickets for an event
+* Administrators are given the option of editing the details of a booking (for example, address data of the booker).
+For this the booking form deposited for the event will be used.
+* For a better overview, a mandatory field "Course No." added to every event.
+This can also be queried in the template.

 ## Further Features
-* Supports translation, by default: English, German
+* Supports translation, by default: English, German (.po / .mo-files)

 ## Authors